JashandeepSidhu712/DSA/Binary Tree/Creation of Binary Tree.md

 The node class also has a **constructor** node(int info) which takes an integer parameter and initializes the data member with the provided value.
 The **left and right pointers are set to NULL initially, indicating that the node has no left or right child**.

 The buildTree function is used to construct a binary tree.
 It takes a node* pointer as input, representing the root of the tree.
-The user is prompted to enter data for the current node using cin>>data.
+The user is prompted to enter data for the current node.

 If the user enters -1, it signifies the end of the branch, and thus, the function returns NULL to indicate that there are no more child nodes.